Local News

 When will contractors look at bids from my company?

-The same website mentioned above lists dates for when bids documents are granted and when those forms are due.
+The same website mentioned above lists dates for when bid documents are granted and when those forms are due.

 There are multiple phases of the project and the list of work and bids will be updated in real-time, according to the contractors.

-According to the website, contractors are currently accepting bids for the project, including plumbing, electrical, and metal roofing.
+According to the website, contractors are currently accepting some bids, including for plumbing, electrical, and metal roofing work.
 Those bids are due by Sept.
 24.

 A's ballpark bid schedule